 The American Accounting Association defines accounting as "the process of identifying, measuring and communicating economic information to permit informed judgments and decisions by users of the information."
 This is often done by logging a business's accounts payable, accounts receivable and other financial transactions, typically using accounting software.

 While bookkeepers tend to focus on the details, recording transactions in an efficient and organized manner, they may or may not see the overall picture like accountants do, said CPA Stan Snyder.
 [Accountant vs. Bookkeeper: What Do They Do for a Business?]

-Many in the accounting industry choose to become CPAs, which is achieved by passing an exam and getting work experience.
-According to the Pensylvania Institute of Certified Public Accountants, CPAs audit financial statements of public and private companies; serve as consultants in many areas, including tax, accounting, and financial planning; and are well-respected strategic business advisors and decision-makers.
-Their roles range from accountants to controllers and from chief financial officers of Fortune 500 companies to advisors to small neighborhood businesses.
+Many accountants within the industry choose to become CPAs, a title they achieve by passing an exam and getting work experience.
+According to the Pennsylvania Institute of Certified Public Accountants, CPAs audit financial statements of public and private companies; serve as consultants in many areas, including tax, accounting and financial planning; and are well-respected strategic business advisors and decision-makers.
+Their roles range from accountants to controllers and from chief financial officers of Fortune 500 companies to advisors for small neighborhood businesses.

-According to the University of North Carolina at Wilmington's Career Center, there are countless other jobs that require accounting proficiency, including auditors, financial investment analysts, claims adjustors, loan administrators, tax lawyers, underwriters and stockbrokers.
+According to the University of North Carolina at Wilmington's Career Center, there are countless other jobs that require accounting proficiency, including auditor, financial investment analyst, claims adjustor, loan administrator, tax lawyer, underwriter and stockbroker.

 More information on accounting careers can be found on The Accounting Path.

 This story was originally published in 2012 and updated Oct.
 8, 2015.
 Additional reporting by Business News Daily senior writer Chad Brooks.